-Robotic surgery provides numerous advantages to both patients and surgeons.
-It is the next step in minimal invasive surgery after laparoscopic surgery, which replaced conventional surgery in several fields.
+We can describe Robotic Surgery or robot-assisted surgery as performing certain operations through tiny holes using the “da Vinci” system.
+Robotic surgery provides numerous advantages to both patients and surgeons as it is the next step in minimal invasive surgery after laparoscopic surgery, which replaced conventional surgery.

 High-resolution 3-D image

 While standard laparoscopic images are obtained by a single camera, robotic surgery employs two “High-Definition” cameras during the surgery, providing a three dimensional image with a 10x/12x magnification.
 The robotic instruments reach places in the body that are normally unreachable by the surgeon’s hand, and enable the surgeon to see structures which are too small to be seen by the naked eye.
 Thus the surgeon can operate in areas of abdominal or other body cavities, which otherwise cannot be reached in open surgery.

 The robot has four robotic arms.
 One controls the camera and the other three hold surgical instruments.
 The two arms represent the right and left hands of the surgeon.
 The other arm allows additional tasks such as separating and retracting the tissue, and tracking surgical suturing.
 The robot is equipped with an articulate “EndoWrist” instrument.
 This device allows seven degrees of freedom and two degrees of axial rotation, mimicking three movements of the arm, three movements of the wrist for grasping or cutting.
 These instruments of greater range of motion and dexterity eliminate many challenges encountered during the two-dimensional laparoscopic surgery procedures.

 The hand movements of the surgeon are scaled and translated to the robotic arms through a computer system.
 Even minor tremors of the hands are eliminated by this robotic technology.
 So procedures requiring high sensitivity can be easily carried out.